Buy this book! | View Cart | Check Out

 Albert M. Greenfield (1887–1967), a Russian immigrant outsider, was courted for his business acumen by mayors, senators, governors, and presidents, including Franklin Roosevelt and Harry Truman.
 He built a business empire that encompassed real estate, department and specialty stores (Bonwit Teller and Tiffany & Co.), hotels (the Ben Franklin and the Bellevue-Stratford), banks, newspapers, transportation companies, and the Loft Candy Corporation.
 Greenfield challenged Philadelphia’s entrenched business elite by forming alliances among Jews, Catholics, and African Americans.
 He was also instrumental in bringing both major political conventions to Philadelphia in 1948.

 In The Outsider, veteran journalist and best-selling author Dan Rottenberg deftly chronicles the astonishing rises, falls, and countless reinventions of this combative businessman.
-Greenfield's power allowed him to cross social, religious, and ethnic boundaries with impunity.
+Greenfield's power enabled him to cross social, religious, and ethnic boundaries with impunity.
 He alarmed Philadelphia's conservative business and social leaders—Christians and Jews alike—some of whom plotted his downfall.

 In this engaging account of Greenfield's fascinating life, Rottenberg demonstrates the extent to which one uniquely brilliant and energetic man pushed the boundaries of society's limitations on individual potential.
 The Outsider provides a microcosmic look at three twentieth-century upheavals: the rise of Jews as a crucial American business force, the decline of America's Protestant Establishment, and the transformation of American cities.